Generalized local polynomial reproductions: Numerical experiments for MLS

 \subsection{Acknowledgements}

-The authors wish to thank Daniel Erman for helpful comments regarding the Hilbert function.
+The authors wish to thank Daniel Erman and Elizabeth Gross for helpful comments regarding polynomial ideals, the Hilbert function, and computing Gr{\"o}bner bases.
+They would also like to thank Norm Levenberg for interesting perspectives on the extremal $\mathscr{L}$-function and feedback on the proof of Lemma \ref{L_Markov}.
 Grady Wright was supported by grant DMS-2309712 from the US National Science Foundation.
 Thomas Hangelbroek was supported by by grant DMS-2010051 from the US National Science Foundation.